-A part is one document belonging to a series of documents published separately under the same publication number.

-The number of a part shall be indicated by an Arabic numeral following the publication number and preceded by a hyphen; for example
+- 5.1.1 A part is one document belonging to a series of documents published separately under the same publication number. - 5.1.2 The number of a part shall be indicated by an Arabic numeral following the publication number and preceded by a hyphen; for example

-OIML R 76-1.
+OIML R 76-1

-The title page of a part shall be prepared by the BIML as described in 4.1.

-When a publication is in several separate parts, the first part shall include in its Foreword a description of the intended structure of the entire publication.
+- 5.1.3 The title page of a part shall be prepared by the BIML as described in 4.1. - 5.1.4 When a publication comprises two or more separate parts, the first part shall include in its Foreword a description of the intended structure of the entire publication.